matteocianf/IPSUM/README.md

 To create the empty MS file you have to run `lositosynthms_runner.py` and change the parameters in the `synthms.parset`, or, if you want you can run synthms as command line from the terminal after installing it.
 Remember to put the MS file in the `/mss` folder.
 The script now can produce also a 2D exponential profile to simulate a radio halo.
+All the parset files are located in the direcotry `parsets`, copy it into your working directory or the program won't work.

 ## Output